 Courses Offered in an ASN Program

-The ADN program at FNU provides students a quality nursing education while teaching students the cognitive, affective and psychomotor skills needed to become a successful licensed nurse.
-The ADN program is a candidate for accreditation by the Accreditation Commission for Education in Nursing (ACEN), and FNU awards an Associate of Science Degree upon graduation when a requirement of a minimum of 72 credits have been met.
+The ADN program at Florida National University provides students a quality nursing education while teaching students the cognitive, affective and psychomotor skills needed to become a successful licensed nurse.
+The ADN program is a candidate for accreditation by the Accreditation Commission for Education in Nursing (ACEN), and Florida National University awards an Associate of Science Degree upon graduation when a requirement of a minimum of 72 credits have been met.

 Bachelor of Science in Nursing (BSN)

 The purpose of the Bachelor of Science in Nursing (BSN) program is to provide students with the knowledge to perform a variety of roles.
 Some nurses might not think a BSN is needed since the starting pay between an ADN and BSN might sometimes be the same.
 Yet, having a BSN will likely qualify you for administrative positions while an ADN would not.
 While getting a BSN is a significant investment in both your time and money, and you are bound to get a better return on your education investment.

 Courses You Can Expect to Take in a BSN Program

 The main courses offered in the BSN program dive deeper into the fundamentals of nursing to help students qualify for more jobs in the healthcare industry.
 A BSN will prepare students in the areas of Nursing Theories and Concepts, Health Assessment, and research, leadership, and health promotion across the healthcare setting.

-Graduates of the BSN program will learn the knowledge and skills needed to practice patient care and also to pass the NCLEX exam.
+Graduates of the accredited BSN program will learn the knowledge and skills needed to practice patient care and also to pass the NCLEX exam.
 FNU awards a Bachelor of Science degree upon completion with a minimum of 120 credits.

 Master’s Degree in Nursing (MSN)